Family Law

 Do I have a right to see my grand-children?

-It is important for children to have a relationship with their grandparents, but this does not give grandparents an automatic right to spend time with their grandchildren.
+Grandparents do not have an automatic right to spend time with their grandchildren.
 It depends on what is in the best interests of the children.

 Child Support